 Psychology is useful for any job that requires lots of interaction or an understanding of human behaviour and development.
 Psychology is also useful for jobs that require information and data handling such as in the financial sector.
 People with skills in Psychology are sought after in business, management, teaching, research, social work, medicine and healthcare.

-What A Level Psychology students have gone on to study at University ...

-Educational Psychology, Finance, Quantity Surveying, Chemical Engineering, Law, Medicine, History, Law, Software Engineering, Radiography, Teaching Primary, Teaching Secondary, Geography, Architecture, Actuary, Accounts, Criminology, Construction Engineering, History, Psychology, Social Work, ICT, Sports Science, Finance, Environmental Planning, Business Management
+Degrees that A Level Abbey Psychology students have gone on to study at University ...
+Medicine, Neuroscience, Educational Psychology, Finance, Quantity Surveying, Chemical Engineering, Law, History, Software Engineering, Radiography, Teaching Primary, Teaching Secondary, Geography, Architecture, Actuary, Accounts, Criminology, Construction Engineering, History, Psychology, Social Work, ICT, Sports Science, Finance, Environmental Planning, Business Management, Computer Science.